Local Time 00:03

 Sendai Nightlife & Eating Out

 The Kokubuncho area in central Sendai is the place to go to sample Sendai's nightlife.
-There is a variety of good bars, clubs and restaurants and you can sample Sendai's specialties - gyu-tan calf tongue and Matsushima oysters (when in season).
+There is a variety of great bars, clubs, and restaurants and you can sample Sendai's specialties - gyu-tan (calf tongue) and Matsushima oysters (when in season).

-Near Sendai Station is Gyutan dori with lots of restaurants serving the specialty.
+Near Sendai Station is Gyutan-dori (gyutan-street) with many restaurants serving the local specialty.

 Getting Around Sendai